Pramesh1/PML2/PML-Final.md

 This diagnosis proposed **no candidate**(variable) for removal.

-The PCA analysis was also performed but later removed from this assignment.
+The **PCA analysis** was also performed but later dropped from this assignment.
-There was one unknown problem which was taking too much time to solving.
+I had an unknown programming problem which was taking too much time to solving.

 ##### 3. Remove highly correlated variables

+Last step in the EDA was to get rid of the highly correlated variables.
+There is a lot of discussion on this theme .
+One author (N.R.Draper and H.smith "Applied regression Analysis") notes that *".. the existence of intercorrelation may be an obstacle for interpretation"*.

 ```r